-- (1) The deans shall distribute these increases to in-unit faculty members to recognize meritorious performance.
-The plans and lists for the distribution of deans' merit increases are subject to approval by the Provost, who has the authority to reject them. - (2) For fiscal year 2019-2020, Dean's Merit increases shall not be implemented. - 23.6 Market Equity.
+(1) The deans shall distribute these increases to in-unit faculty members to recognize meritorious performance.
+The plans and lists for the distribution of deans' merit increases are subject to approval by the Provost, who has the authority to reject them.

+(2) For fiscal year $202\underline{10}-202\underline{21}$, Dean's Merit increases shall not be implemented.

+23.6 Market Equity.
 The UFF and the University acknowledge and agree that recruiting and maintaining a top-quality faculty requires market equity with peer institutions.
 The University and the UFF shall periodically assess market equity in relation to faculty salaries at aspirational peer institutions, which are among the top 25 public US universities, members of the American Association of Universities, and "Very High Research Universities" category in the Oklahoma State University annual Faculty Salary Survey (OSU Salary Survey).
 Market equity shall be based on position, rank, discipline, experience, and performance.
-For Fiscal Year 2019-2020, market equity increases shall not be implemented. - (a) Eligibility.
-For purposes of Section 23.6, for fiscal year 2017-2018, "eligible tenured and tenure-track faculty members" shall include in-unit Eminent Scholars, Full Professors, Associate Professors, and Assistant Professors.
+For fiscal year $202\underline{10}-202\underline{21}$, market equity increases shall not be implemented.

+(a) Eligibility.
+For purposes of Section 23.6 "eligible tenured and tenure-track faculty members" shall include in-unit Eminent Scholars, Full Professors, Associate Professors, and Assistant Professors.
 "Eligible specialized faculty members" shall include in-unit Teaching Faculty I, II, and III; Research Faculty I, II, and III; Assistant University Librarians, Associate University Librarians and University Librarians.
-A faculty member in a visiting position is not eligible for the Market Equity increase. - (1) Nine-month faculty members must have been employed by the University in a salaried position as of September 10, 2016, and be in active payroll status on the effective date of the increase, in order to be eligible.
-Twelve-month faculty members must have been employed by the University in a salaried position as of September 10, 2016, and be in active payroll status on the effective date of the increase, in order to be eligible. - (2) Any faculty member who has received (1) an overall rating of "Unsatisfactory,"
+A faculty member in a visiting position is not eligible for the Market Equity increase.

+(1) Faculty members must have been employed by the University in a salaried position, and must be in active payroll status on the effective date of the increase in order to be eligible.

-"Inadequate," or "Does Not Meet FSU's High Expectations" on any annual evaluation in the last 7 years, or (2) more than one overall rating of "Official Concern" in the last 7 years, will be ineligible for a Market Equity increase.
+(2) Any faculty member who has received (1) an overall rating of "Unsatisfactory," "Inadequate," or "Does Not Meet FSU's High Expectations" on any annual evaluation in the last

+7 years, or (2) more than one overall rating of "Official Concern" in the last 7 years, will be ineligible for a Market Equity increase.
 Additionally, any faculty member who has received a notice of contract non-renewal will be ineligible for a Market Equity increase.